-The Entiat subbasin is the smallest of the three subbasins considered in this proposal (298,000 acres), containing two primary watersheds: Entiat and Mad rivers (Figure 5).
-Spring Chinook, steelhead, and bull trout spawn and rear in the Entiat subbasin (UCSRB 2007).
+The Entiat subbasin is the smallest of the three subbasins considered in this project (298,000 acres), containing two primary watersheds: Entiat and Mad rivers (Figure 5).
+ESA-listed spring

+Chinook and steelhead spawn and rear in the Entiat subbasin (UCSRB 2007) along with bull trout and non-listed anadromous salmonids.

 The Entiat River has been affected by upland management activities throughout the subbasin and construction of flood control dikes in the lower mainstem.
-Upland erosion is a chronic problem in the Entiat Watershed.
-Reduced stream channel complexity is the primary limitation to productivity of salmonids on the lower 20 kilometers (km) of the mainstem Entiat River (downstream of the terminal moraine; Category 2).
+Upland erosion is a chronic problem in the Entiat subbasin.
+Reduced stream channel complexity is the primary limitation to productivity of salmonids on the lower 20 kilometers (km) of the mainstem Entiat River.
 Stream sinuosity is low, with very few point bars for gravel accumulation.
 Instream habitat diversity is also low, with few pools, glides, pocket waters or LWD accumulations.
 As a result, there are few resting and rearing areas for both adult and juvenile salmon in the lower mainstem Entiat River.
 Efforts to improve stream sinuosity and channel forming processes in the lower reach should be continued.

 Based on the Entiat Watershed Plan (2004) and the Recovery Plan, the most feasible means to restore habitat in the lower Entiat River is structure placement as an immediate improvement, and floodplain restoration as the long-term solution.
 This short-term/long-term approach is the most pragmatic restoration practice available for the lower Entiat River.
 Initially, managers should actively enhance the lower Entiat River by increasing stream habitat complexity and encouraging thalweg development and deposition of spawning gravels.
 The long-term approach should be to restore riparian and floodplain habitat in the lower Entiat River.
-Such measures would also be feasible in the lower Mad River (a Category 2 subwatershed).
-The lower Entiat River is one of the few areas in the Upper Columbia Region where active manipulation of the stream channel is appropriate, and it should only be done with a strategy in place to restore floodplain function on a permanent basis.
+Such measures would also be feasible in the lower Mad River.
+The lower Entiat River is one of the few areas in the Upper Columbia Region where active manipulation of the stream channel is appropriate, and it should only be done with a strategy in place to restore floodplain function on a permanent basis (UCRTT 2008).

 The most pressing needs on the lower Entiat River are to enhance instream complexity and riparian cover, yet there are other factors that adversely affect salmonids.
-Instream flows have also been identified as a limiting factor for salmonid production in the lower Entiat River (Recovery Plan, Appendix G).
-This is due to the natural characteristics of the watershed, upland slope condition, irrigation water withdrawals, and stream channel modifications in the lower Entiat River Entiat River.
-Actions that increase late summer flows in the lower Entiat River should be a subbasin priority.
-Detailed descriptions of factors affecting habitat conditions in the watersheds of the Entiat subbasin can be found in the Biological Strategy (UCRTT 2008a).
+Instream flows have also been identified as a limiting factor for salmonid production in the lower Entiat River (Appendix G of the Recovery Plan).
+This is due to the natural characteristics of the watershed, upland slope condition, irrigation water withdrawals, and stream channel modifications in the lower Entiat River should be a subbasin priority.